Applications / FAQ

 Which formal requirements do I need to meet to apply?

 The minimum requirement for enrollment is 180 ECTS.
-If your BA is in another field of study than Museum Studies, you will have to prove and demonstrate strong ties to museum or cultural work outside of your studies and on your CV for example from internships or work experience (of a minimum of six months).
+If your BA is in another field of study than Museum Studies, you will have to prove and demonstrate strong ties to museum or cultural work outside of your studies and on your CV for example from internships or work experience (of a minimum of three months).

 How do I apply?